Detroit/Torino: A Tale of Two Cities

 to understand the city’s spirit of place, which, I decided, lay in its endless horizontality, the vast expanse of

-reclaimed “prairies”, abandoned blocks of houses and stores, which stretch for miles, and collapsing giant
+reclaimed “prairies”, abandoned blocks of houses and stores, and collapsing giant factories, human-made dinosaurs

-factories, human-made dinosaurs, often makeshift dwellings for homeless people, interrupted only by soaring
+often turned into makeshift dwellings for homeless people, interrupted only by soaring churches and downtown

-churches and downtown skyscrapers, visible from so many points of the urban setting.
-But downtown is a remote
+skyscrapers, visible from so many points of the urban setting.
+But downtown is a remote presence, a distant

-companions, thepleasure in communicating with another human being.
-One day I will record in writing
+the pleasure of communicating with another human being.
+One day I will record in writing the surreal conversations

-the surreal conversations I had with those who lived through Detroit’s growth, decay and (partial) rebirth.
+I had with those who lived through Detroit’s growth, decay and (partial) rebirth.
+Only a surrealist could have survived